 New videos coming to FutureBeef

 FutureBeef will soon launch online 15 new ‘how-to’ videos on a variety of topics for the ‘anything but average’ beef producer.
-With topics ranging from foetal aging and vaccination through to using fire and wet season spelling, these videos include something for every beef producer.
+With topics ranging from foetal ageing and vaccination through to using fire and wet season spelling, these videos include something for every beef producer.

 With filming across three states (Queensland, Northern Territory and Western Australia) these videos feature prominent beef producers, veterinarians, beef advisors and scientists from across northern Australia.
 These short videos cover the practical implementation of specific management options across a number of locations and country types on commercial scale properties.

-- Foetal aging for management
+- Foetal ageing for targeted breeder management

-- Pregnancy testing for management
+- Pregnancy testing for future management

 - Establishing stylo in northern forest country